When to start preparing autistic children for puberty

 Autistic children often need more time than typically developing children to adjust to and understand changes in their lives.
 If your child is well prepared for the physical changes that happen in puberty, your child is less likely to feel confused, or worry that there’s something wrong.

 You know your child best, so you’re the best person to decide how much preparation time your child needs.

 There might also be other things that influence your decision.
-If your child has a behaviour or habit – for example, taking his clothes off – that would be best changed before puberty starts, you might start a bit earlier.
-He’ll need extra help to understand why he can’t take his clothes off any more.
+For example, if your child has a behaviour or habit – for example, taking their clothes off – that would be best changed before puberty starts, you might start a bit earlier.
+Your child will need extra help to understand why they can’t take their clothes off any more.

 As a guide, puberty usually begins around:

 But it’s normal for the start of puberty to range from 8-13 years in girls and 9-14 years in boys.
 So there’s no way of knowing exactly when your child will start puberty.